 - The head waiter himself served me and Garry our food twice during the wedding – during our retouch and while there were intermission numbers when we were led to sit on one of the VIP tables

 - The set of food that they served was delicious and everything (especially the taste) that we personally requested during our final food tasting were followed.
-This was actually something that exceeded our expectation that night because we already braced ourselves for any possible issues because of what we know before hand.
+This was actually something that exceeded our expectation that night because we already braced ourselves for any possible issues because of what we know beforehand.
 Some of our guests still rave about their pasta and chicken

 - We almost lost 3 of our freebies because our first specialist “forgot” to put it in the signed contract.
-When we asked about this she said her supervisor didn’t allowed it anymore because we already got the cash discount but informed her again to remember that it was all promised to us prior the reservation that’s why the day after we talked to them via email we quickly managed to come up with the deposit to book the deal.
+When we asked about this she said her supervisor didn’t allow it anymore because we already got the cash discount but informed her again to remember that it was all promised to us prior the reservation that’s why the day after we talked to them via email we quickly managed to come up with the deposit to book the deal.
 So it was frustrating that they’re backing off from their initial deal.
 Sa umpisa pa lang we felt wala sila isang salita at pwede nila mabago yung details ng contract if hindi ka ganun ka detailed and observant sa contents ng contract

 - Our ES Jolie is actually more efficient that Lady our Banquest Specialist before but looking back at our transaction, the initiative to ask about any update would always be coming from us, the client.
 Kung hindi pa kami mag-email to ask about things lalu na nung 3 months na lang before the wedding, hindi pa kami tatanungin about the schedule for our Final Food Tasting for example or if may floor layout na ba kami or kung may other inquiries pa ba kami na hindi namin naiintindihan about our packages.